Auction 105

 Female masks are more closely related to the physical world and reproduction, and their movements are calmer and more controlled.
 They must activate the benevolent spirits which contribute to the birth of the coming generation.
 They watch over the cyclic course of things, assuring continuity and smooth transitions.

-The object Female “kifwebe” mask “kikashi” with the object ID 3052309 was last part of the auction Collectors’ Items Sale at September 24, 2025 on Zemanek-Münster Auction house and had the lot number 293.
+The object Female “kifwebe” mask “kikashi” with the object ID 3052309 was part of the auction Collectors’ Items Sale on September 24, 2025, lot number 293 at that time and is currently available for EUR 1,200 in Open sale.

 You can find more Masks and other popular object types on our related topic pages.
 You may also be interested in our page on African art.